luciekaffee/metrics-label/README.md

 We used properties.sh to see a listing of properties and their usage in a dump and select manually the ones that are used for labeling.

 Finally completeness.sh can be run.
-This script takes two arguments: The dataset file, and the labeling properties file.
+This script takes two or three arguments: The dataset file, and the labeling properties file.
+Aditionally, if unambiguity should run with a different subset of properties those can be passed as the third argument.

+Hint:
+As Wikidata's database dump is quite large and we can assume that the data is not as noisy as our other datasets, it is recommend for performance reasons to comment the removal of multiple lines in the beginning of the bash script.